coderaiser/putout/README.md

 }
 ```

 You want to convert it to [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import), and everything else keep untouched.
 You can do this with a `Ruler`.
-So you disable all rules that `Putout` can find right now.
+So you disable all rules that 🐊`Putout` can find right now.

 `putout index.js --disable-all` will find next errors: